-Due to the pandemic - we use remote live as well as asynchronous chat/video teaching.
-As well you will need to use your own computer ( laptop or desktop) that is able to run Unity3D (check specs).
-We also can not lend out the VR HMDs to teams but instead, lend them out individually ( for those who can and want to come to the library to borrow them) for a limited period so you can experience that form of VR.
+Note: Due to the pandemic, we use remote live teaching.
+As well you will need to use your own computer (laptop or desktop) that is able to run Unity3D (check specs).
+We also can not lend out the VR HMDs to teams but instead, lend them out individually through the library so you can experience and design for that form of VR.

-In this project-based course, you will use an immersion framework to design, create, and evaluate immersive virtual environments and the interaction between the user and the virtual environment.
+Want to work with the latest in immersive technology such as head-mounted displays (HMDs)?
+IAT445 is an interactive and project focused course, where you’ll design, create, and refine a deeply engaging experience that you will present in a final showcase to the public (often including guests from the virtual reality (VR)/gaming industry).
+In this course, we will use an immersion framework to design, create, and evaluate immersive virtual environments and the interaction between the user and the virtual environment.
 To do this, we will combine hands-on fundamentals with interaction, animation, and immersive virtual reality design and theoretical and research concerns.
-Your project will serve to both motivate and implement/showcase these aspects.
-The course will culminate in a final interactive project showcase (note: no live showcase during remote teaching semesters) and project pitch (oral/video) of your team project.
+The project will serve to both motivate and implement/showcase these aspects.
+The course will culminate in a final interactive project showcase and project pitch (oral/video) of the team project.

 What’s in it for you?